Shareholder hits out at Gulf Keystone over governance, exec pay

-LONDON One of the biggest shareholders in oil exploration firm Gulf Keystone (GKP.L) hit out at the company's corporate governance standards and "excessive" executive pay on Sunday.
+LONDON, July 7 One of the biggest shareholders in oil exploration firm Gulf Keystone hit out at the company's corporate governance standards and "excessive" executive pay on Sunday.

 M&G Recovery Fund, which owns a 5.1 percent stake in the company, said in a statement that it still needs to do more to strengthen its board, just days after Gulf Keystone hired a new chairman.